 Tests for sinusoidal vibration impact in compliance with IEC 68-2-6

-The purpose of this test is to reveal mechanical defects and / or characteristics deterioration as well as comparing of the results obtained to the requirements specified in the corresponding standards and technical documentation in order to reveal resistance of elements, devices and other products (hereinafter referred to as a sample) to the vibration impact of certain severity grade.
+The purpose of this test is to reveal mechanical defects and/or characteristics deterioration as well as comparison of the results obtained to the requirements specified in the applicable standards and technical documentation in order to reveal resistance of elements, devices and other products (hereinafter referred to as a sample) to the vibration impact of certain severity grade.

-In some cases this test is performed in order to evaluate samples structural integrity and / or their dynamic characteristics.
-Besides, based on severity grade it is possible to classify the elements into different categories.
-Corresponding standards and technical documentation also specify whether the sample should operate in the course of the tests perfomance or should it just undergo the tests impact.
+In some cases, this test is performed in order to evaluate structural integrity and/or dynamic characteristics of the tested specimen.
+Besides, based on severity grade, it is possible to classify the elements into different categories.
+Corresponding standards and technical documentation also specify whether the sample should operate in the course of the tests process, or should it just undergo the tests impact.

-Test severity grade is determined by combination of three parameters: frequency range, vibration amplitude, vibration impact duration (represented as swing cycles number or duration).
+Test severity grade is evaluated as a combination of three parameters: frequency range, vibration amplitude, vibration impact duration (represented as swing cycles number or duration).

 Recommended frequency ranges are as follows: 1…35, 1…100, 10…55, 10…150, 10…500, 10…2000, 10…5000, 55…500, 55…2000, 55…5000, 100…2000 Hz.

 Vibration amplitude (velocity and displacement or both of them) is specified in corresponding standards and technical documentation.
 Below the set frequency level (known as transition frequency) all the amplitudes are set as constant displacement; and above this frequency level – as a constant velocity.
-Each displacement amplitude value corresponds to a particulat velocity amplitude value, thus, at the transition frequency point the vibration level is the same.
-For upper frequency of 10 Hz it is comfortable to specify the displacement amplitude throughout all frequency range.
+Each displacement amplitude value corresponds to a particular velocity amplitude value, thus, at the transition frequency point, the vibration level is the same.
+For upper frequency of 10 Hz, it is comfortable to specify the displacement amplitude throughout all frequency range.

-In the case of frequency sweep method vibration impact the vibration impact duration for each of the axes should be determined by swing cycles number (1, 2, 5, 10, 20, 50, 100) specified by corresponding standards and technical documentation.
+In the case of frequency sweep method, the vibration impact duration for each of the axes should be determined by swing cycles number (1, 2, 5, 10, 20, 50, 100) specified by corresponding standards and technical documentation.

 There are two types of fixed frequency vibration impact: critical frequencies and pre-set frequencies impact.
-In the case of critical frequencies vibration impact the delay time for each of the directions should be chosen from the following list: (10±0,5) min; (30±1) min; (90±1) min; 10 h ±5 min.
-In the case of pre-set frequency vibration impact the duration, specified in corresponding standards and technical documentation should also describe full time during which the sample is exposed to the vibration impact in the course of its use.
-Upper limit of 107 oscillations should be used for any combination of frequency and axis direction.
+In the case of critical frequencies vibration impact, the delay time for each of the directions should be chosen from the following list: (10±0,5) min; (30±1) min; (90±1) min; 10 h ±5 min.
+In the case of pre-set frequency vibration impact the duration, specified in corresponding standards and technical documentation should also describe the full time, during which the sample is exposed to the vibration impact in the course of its use.
+The upper limit of 107 oscillations should be used for any combination of frequency and axis direction.

-Control signal is formed by means of a signal from one or several control points.
-In the second case the signals undergo constant arithmetic averaging or other processing specified in applicable standards and technical documentation.
+The control signal is formed by means of a signal from one or several control points.
+In the second case, the signals undergo constant arithmetic averaging or other processing specified in applicable standards and technical documentation.

-In the course of standards and technical documentation development the test methodics should be based on the stages listed below.
+In the course of standards and technical documentation development, the test methods should be based on the stages listed below.
 The test stages should be performed sequentially for one axis and then for the remaining axes.
-For the samples that will be used with shock absorbers but are tested without them, special measures should be taken – if it is necessary, required vibration amplitude control can be supplemented with shaker system maximum force limitation.
+For the samples that will be used with shock absorbers but are tested without them, special measures should be taken – if it is necessary, the required vibration amplitude control can be implemented with shaker system maximum force limitation.